 4. Denial of positive feedback, but uncritical acceptance of negative feedback!
-What would be a more realistic and helpful evaluation?

 Event Depressive evaluation Positive/constructive evaluation You receive compliments for your performance.
 "That person only tries to flatter me he/she is dishonest."; "Only he/she thinks that way" ???
-You are criticized!
+You are criticised!
 "I've been exposed, I am worthless" ???

 4. Denial of positive feedback, but uncritical acceptance of negative feedback!
-What would be a more realistic and helpful evaluation?

 Event Depressive evaluation Positive/constructive evaluation You receive compliments for your performance.
 "That person only tries to flatter me he/she is dishonest."; "Only he/she thinks that way" "Great that someone acknowledges my achievement!"
-You are criticized!
+You are criticised!
 "I've been exposed, I am worthless" ???

 4. Denial of positive feedback, but uncritical acceptance of negative feedback!
-What would be a more realistic and helpful evaluation?

 Event Depressive evaluation Positive/constructive evaluation You receive compliments for your performance.
 "That person only tries to flatter me he/she is dishonest."; "Only he/she thinks that way" "Great that someone acknowledges my achievement!"
-You are criticized!
+You are criticised!
 "I've been exposed, I am worthless" "The other person might have had a bad day."; "Can I benefit from the feedback?"

-5. "All-or-Nothing-Thinking"/ Catastrophic thinking What could be a more realistic and helpful evaluation?
+5. "All-or-Nothing-Thinking" / Catastrophic thinking What could be a more realistic and helpful evaluation?